Skip to content

 TIP

-Specify the AWS region using the region parameter.
-In the absence of the region parameter, Imagizer will attempt to look up the region of the bucket.
+Specify the AWS region with the region parameter.
+Without it, Imagizer looks up the bucket's region automatically.

 cache_processed

-Preprocess the image by applying all given parameters first before caching the origin image.
-All subsequent requests for the original image will return the modified cached version.
+Apply parameters before caching the origin image.
+Subsequent requests for the original return the preprocessed version.

 TIP